AdemKayaaslan/QuizApp/README.md

 # QuizApp
-Written in JSON format with quiz API.
+Written with quiz API in JSON format.